pmros/mttp/README.md

 ```

 ## How does MTTP work?
 MTTP tries different implementations of lexers/parsers for the same grammar.
-Currently there is two implementations:
+Currently there are two implementations:

 * Lex/Kappa compiler:
   - Lexer: a lexer called [lexer](https://github.com/aaditmshah/lexer).